How to Make Dish Soap

 Commercial dish soaps are made of toxic chemicals that can harm your family’s health and the environment.
 That’s reason enough to make the switch to more natural alternatives.

 However, even some so-called “green” dish soaps may contain harmful chemicals like Sodium Laureth Sulfate.
-This harmful chemical is often tainted with a “probable” carcinogen, 1,4-Dioxane, and has been tagged as a low/moderate health hazard by the Environmental Working Group.
+This harmful chemical is often tainted with a “probable” carcinogen, 1,4-dioxane, and has been tagged as a low/moderate health hazard by the Environmental Working Group.

 Worse yet, it can also be tainted with Ethylene Oxide, a known human carcinogen with a danger rating of 10 by the Environmental Working Group.